MIDIBlocks/midiblocks/README.md

 > 🙋‍♂️ I'm looking for a job related to assistive technology R&D or brain computer interfaces.
 My strengths are in JavaScript, Vue.js, TensorFlow.js (including training custom models), Blockly, Firebase, and so much more.
 >
-> If your team is hiring, please let me know by emailing me at my username at gmail dot com.
-Please see below for my resume.
+> If your team is hiring, please let me know by emailing me at my "midiblocks at gmail dot com".
 Thanks 🙏